US-allied force takes Syria's largest oil field from IS

-U.S-allied forces said Sunday they have captured Syria's largest oil field from the Islamic State group.
+The U.S.-led coalition said allied fighters captured Syria's largest oil field from the Islamic State group on Sunday, marking a major advance against the extremists in an area coveted by pro-government forces.

-The Kurdish-led Syrian Democratic Forces, who are in a race with Russian-backed Syrian troops to seize parts of the oil-rich Deir el-Zour province, said they are in full control of the Al-Omar field.
+With IS in retreat, the Kurdish-led Syrian Democratic Forces and the Syrian government have been in a race to secure parts of the oil-rich Deir el-Zour province along the border with Iraq.

-The SDF has already driven IS from Deir el-Zour's main natural gas field and smaller oil fields.
-It says government forces are three kilometers (two miles) away from the fields.
+The SDF, with air support from the U.S.-led coalition, said Sunday it captured the Al-Omar field in a "swift and wide military operation."
+It said some militants have taken cover in oil company houses nearby, where clashes are underway.
+The U.S.-led coalition confirmed the SDF had retaken the oil field.

 IS captured Al-Omar in 2014, when the group swept across large areas in Syria and neighboring Iraq.
 The field was estimated to produce around 9,000 barrels a day, making it a key source of revenue for the extremists.
 Its current potential is unknown, following a series of strikes on IS-held oil facilities by the U.S.-led coalition.